A ray of hope for the victims of hair loss

 Hair loss can be genetic or due to the high level of circulating androgens caused by another disease.
-In women, polycystic ovarian syndrome, menopause, pregnancy, birth control medications and peri-menopause can cause this type of baldness.
+In women, polycystic ovarian syndrome, menopause, pregnancy, birth control drugs and peri-menopause can cause this type of baldness.

 The FDA has approved Minoxidil for the treatment of bald spots; it is a topical application and is used to treat androgenic hair loss.
-There are other medications and some corticosteroids that doctors can recommend to treat the problem.
+There are other drugs and some corticosteroids that doctors can recommend to treat the problem.